Bikeman868/NPL/docs/LANGUAGE.md

-In this example the default entry point is wired to the `responder` process, which means that any messages received by the network will be forwarded to the `responder` and any messages that `responder` emits will be sent back to the message originator.
+In this example the default entry point is wired to the `responder` process, which means that any messages received by the network will be forwarded to the `responder` and any messages that `responder` emits will be emitted from this network entry unless routed internally within the network.

 The network entry point can define multiple processes, in which case each message received will be delivered to each process, and the messages emitted by all of these processes will be returned via the entry point.